matrix-org/matrix-spec-proposals/specification/intro.rst

       #room_alias:domain

-The ``domain`` of a room alias is the server of the homeserver which created the alias.
+The ``domain`` of a room alias is the `server name`_ of the homeserver which created the alias.
 Other servers may contact this homeserver to look up the alias.

 Room aliases MUST NOT exceed 255 bytes (including the ``#`` sigil and the domain).

 ..
 TODO-spec
   - Need to specify precise grammar for Room Aliases. https://matrix.org/jira/browse/SPEC-391